immutag/immutag/README.md

 `./test.sh all --sudo --hard-start`

-If you don't need sudo to run docker, ommit the sudo flag. `--hard-start` restarts the docker container for fresh test runs.
+If you don't need sudo to run docker, omit the sudo flag. `--hard-start` restarts the docker container for fresh test runs.

 **Run specific test**

-./test.sh TEST_CASE [--sudo] [--hard-start]
+`./test.sh TEST_CASE [--sudo] [--hard-start]`

 See `test.sh` for a list of test cases.

 ## Useful info

-While in fzf, find tags with exact matches use `'`: say you want to find a file with a `foo` and `bar` tag:
+While in fzf, find tags with exact matches use single quote (').
+Say you want to find a file with a `foo` and `bar` tag:

 `imt find`